Amsterdam-AI-Team/Tree_Detection_in_Aerial_Point_Clouds/README.md

 # Tree Detection in Aerial Point Clouds

+In this work, we show the use of data processing and deep 3D semantic segmentation network for urban tree detection in aerial point clouds.
+Point cloud processing consists of a variety of tasks.
+A few examples are height above ground measuring, normal calculation, clustering and filtering based on point features.
+The semantic segmentation network classifies the points into either tree-like objects or non-tree-like objects.
+This work has two main objectives:
+- Tree localization
+- Tree canopy cover estimation (future work)

 The [Actueel Hoogtebestand Nederland](https://www.ahn.nl/) (AHN) is the openly available elevation model of the Netherlands obtained by aerial laser scanning.

 | ![Point cloud](./media/examples/capture0.png) | ![Objects above ground](./media/examples/capture1.png)|![Static objects](./media/examples/capture2.png) |